evankravitz/ECE-3400-Team-1/minutes.md

 	* Working to combine the VGA and wireless communication teams
 	* Need to do integration part, update maze part
 	* Idea is to send 2 8-bit arrays
-2. Milestone 3 due Monday Oct 30th
+2. Milestone 3 due Monday Nov 6th
 	* Need:
 		* Working algorithm that explores maze
 		* Indication that robot is done